openFyde/chromiumos-overlay/chromeos-base/autotest-capability-default/README.md

 Autotest capability works with autotest.
 While autotest runs, the component on DUT should be like the following.

-- /etc/autotest-capabilities/
+- `/usr/local/etc/autotest-capabilities/`
-  Installed by this package "autotest-capability".
+  Installed by this package `autotest-capability`.
 The configuration files which defines the capabilities on the device.

-- /usr/local/autotest/cros/video/detectors
+- `/usr/local/autotest/cros/video/detectors/`
-  - DeviceCapability.py
+  - `device_capability.py`
     Utility to parse the configuration and get the capabilities on the DUT.
-  - detectors/
+  - `detectors/`
     scripts to detect the hardware configuration on DUT.

 This document describes how the components work.